Contact manager

-A contact manager is a software program that enables users to easily store and find contact information, such as names, addresses, and telephone numbers.
-They are contact-centric databases that provide a fully integrated approach to tracking all information and communication activities linked to contacts.
+A contact manager is a software program that enables users to easily store and find contact information, such as names, addresses and telephone numbers.
+They are databases that provide an integrated approach to tracking information and communication activities linked to contacts.
 Simple ones for personal use are included in most smartphones.
-The main reference standard for contact data and metadata, semantic and interchange, is the vCard.

 Sophisticated contact managers provide calendar sharing features and allow colleagues to access the same database.
-The main reference standard is the vCalendar.

-In management terminology, advanced contact managers can be called individual resource management (IRM) or contact management (CM) tools – systems for managing an individual's interactions with current and future contacts, to organize, collaborate, and synchronize health, lifestyle, and financial needs.

 History

 Contact lists have been available for a long time.
-The original contact management system (CMS) was Exsell for DOS by Excalibur Sources, released in 1984.
+An early contact management system was Exsell for DOS by Excalibur Sources, released in 1984.

 Benefits

-A contact management system (CMS) may be chosen because it is thought to provide the following advantages:
+A contact management system may be chosen because it is thought to provide the following advantages: